 - How can I check the status of my application?

 - Why can’t I see my case status online?

-- I sent my application a while ago, but there is no record of my application in the CAS system.
+- I sent my application a while ago, but there is no record of my application online.
 Why?

 - How are processing times calculated?

 - Why do some application processing times change and others do not?

 - Date modified: